flame-engine/flame/doc/tutorials/klondike/step4.md

 At this point what we want to do is to figure out where the dragged card is being dropped.
 More specifically, we want to know into which *pile* it is being dropped.
-This can be achieved by using the `componentsAtVector2()` API, which allows you to query which components are located at a given position on the screen.
+This can be achieved by using the `componentsAtPoint()` API, which allows you to query which components are located at a given position on the screen.

 Thus, my first attempt at revising the `onDragEnd` callback looks like this: